peermaps/kdb-tree-store/readme.markdown

 * `opts.types` - array of data types for each dimension plus the payload type at the end
 * `opts.store` - [chunk store](https://npmjs.com/package/abstract-chunk-store) instance
-* `opts.size` - size of the chunks in the chunk store
 * `opts.available` - next free chunk index to use, set if loading a previously saved file with data from `'available'` events